Skip to main content

 Monitoring

-The metrics for the AWS Bedrock agents are currently in Beta mode and can currently display only certain items.
+The metrics for the AWS Bedrock agents and can currently display only certain items.

 Microsoft Copilot and Salesforce agents are currently not available for monitoring.